What is an Arm Lift?

 As a man or woman ages, upper arm skin can become loose and flabby, which may cause them great concern.
-Miami, FL board-certified plastic surgeon, Dr. LaGrasso, consults with these patients about having a surgery called an arm lift if they wish to tighten this upper arm skin to look and feel more youthful, toned, and slender.
-During this procedure, an incision is made that extends from the elbow to the underarm, and sometimes on to the side of the chest.
-In some instances, Dr. LaGrasso may recommend that liposuction be used alone, or in conjunction with an arm lift to remove excess fat in the upper arms for best aesthetic results.
+Miami, FL board-certified plastic surgeon Dr. LaGrasso consults with these patients about having a surgery called an arm lift if they wish to tighten this upper arm skin to look and feel more youthful, toned, and slender.
+During this procedure, an incision is made that extends from the elbow to the underarm and sometimes on the side of the chest.
+In some instances, Dr. LaGrasso may recommend that liposuction be used alone or in conjunction with an arm lift to remove excess fat in the upper arms for best aesthetic results.

-The benefits of having an arm lift is not only the reduction of the size of the upper arm, it will also increase your self-confidence.
-Losing the excess skin will help you wear clothes that fit properly, and may even finally give you the courage to proudly wear short sleeves or a bathing suit in public with the fear of being embarrassed by your hanging, unattractive skin.
+The benefits of having an arm lift are not only the reduction of the size of the upper arm, but it will also increase your self-confidence.
+Losing the excess skin will help you wear clothes that fit properly and may even finally give you the courage to proudly wear short sleeves or a bathing suit in public without the fear of being embarrassed by your hanging, unattractive skin.
 We would like to have a personal consultation with you about your upper arm skin, and Dr. LaGrasso will provide you with a completely private consultation in his office.
 Call today to schedule your first appointment.

 Arm Lift Reviews